April 11, 2022

 Honestly, we love explaining the parts of an air conditioner to our customers.
-So let’s start with the most important: the condenser!
+Let’s start with the basics and then drilldown to the most important part -- namely, the condenser!

 First, we must explain how an air conditioner works.
 If you already know, feel free to skip reading this section, but we want to make sure to provide a full explanation!